marcoshsq/The_Self-taught_Data_Scientist/README.md

 #### Why this course:

-Well, now that we know the basics, my goal is to dive into programming, in data science Python and R are used, but instead of learning these languages directly, I find it interesting to explore the fundamental concepts of programming before, I believe that not only it will be easier to learn Python and R, but I will also be a better programmer, not just someone who knows how to replicate code.

-For this I chose these four courses offered by Princeton University, the first two cover the content of the book Computer Science: An Interdisciplinary Approach, while the other two (Algorithms, Part I and II) cover the fundamental concepts of... you'll never guess...
-Algorithms and Data structure.

-All courses are taught in Java, and total about 230 hours of content, it's quite a lot...

-Links to courses, repositories and possible certificates are in the table below.

 Course | offered by | Duration | Repository if any | Certificate Link
 :-- | :--: | :--: | :--: | :--: